hchiam/frontend-boilerplate/README.md

 - Run `npm install`
 - Run `gulp` to run the default Gulp task

-In this proejct, Gulp is configured to run the following functions:
+In this project, Gulp is configured to run the following functions:

 - Compile the SCSS files to CSS
 - Autoprefix and minify the CSS file